-Symbol and messages in the instrument panel Symbol Message Description/action (P)!
-"Message" Read the message in the information display A flashing symbol indicates that the parking brake is being applied.
+Symbol Message Description/action (P)!
+"Message" Read the message in the information display Ø A flashing symbol indicates that the parking brake is being applied.
 If the symbol flashes in any other situation then this means that a fault has arisen.
 Read the message on the information display. - Park brake not fully released A fault is preventing the parking brake from being released.
-Try to apply the parking brake and release it several times.
+Try to apply the parking brake and release it sev- eral times.
 If the problem persists, contact an authorized Volvo workshop.
-If you drive off with this error message showing, a warning signal sounds. - Parking brake not applied A fault is preventing the parking brake from being applied.
+If you drive off with this error mes- sage showing, a warning signal sounds. - Parking brake not applied A fault is preventing the parking brake from being applied.
 Try to apply the parking brake and release it several times.
 If the problem persists, contact an authorized Volvo workshop.
 If you drive off with this error message showing, a warning signal sounds. - Parking brake Service required A fault has occurred.
 Try to apply and release.
 Contact a Volvo workshop if the fault remains

-If the vehicle must be parked before the fault has been corrected, always put the gear selector in P and turn the wheels so that they point away from the curb if the vehicle is pointing uphill or toward the curb if it is pointing downhill.
+If the vehicle must be parked before the fault has been corrected, always put the gear selector in ${\bf P}$ and turn the wheels so that they point away from the curb if the vehicle is pointing uphill or toward the curb if it is pointing downhill.

 - Parking brake general information (p.
-255)
+251)

 - Parking brake applying (p.
-255)
+251)

 - Parking brake releasing (p.
-256)
+252)

 - Brakes general (p.
-251)
+247)